Cbeniaris/Ansible-Proxmox-VM-Automation/README.md

 systemctl enable qemu-guest-agent
 ```

 Qemu-guest-agent a helper daemon that allows the hypervisor to communicate more effectively with the guest VM.
-IT allowes for proper shutdown ofthe guest with ACPI calls, freezing the guest file system when making backups, and time syncronization on boot.
+IT allowes for proper shutdown of the guest with ACPI calls, freezing the guest file system when making backups, and time syncronization on boot.

 #### Clean your template